 Rebuilding your tooth after its root canal treatment.

-Every tooth treated will need a final restoration.
+Every root-canalled tooth will need a final restoration.

-After a tooth’s root canal therapy has been completed, it will require some type of permanent dental restoration.
+After a tooth’s endodontic therapy has been completed it will require some type of permanent or “final” dental restoration to return it to its previous shape and function.

-This page discusses the different options you have in deciding how your tooth is rebuilt (crown vs. filling), and details that need to be considered when selecting between them.
+This page discusses the different options you have in deciding how your tooth is rebuilt (primarily either a crown or filling).
+And details what factors need to be considered when choosing between them.

-- Choosing between a filling and a dental crown, based on the needs of your root canalled tooth.
+- Important factors in choosing between a filling and a dental crown (based on the needs of your tooth).

-- Fillings vs. crowns – What does dental research say about which makes the better choice.
+- Fillings vs. crowns – What does dental research say about the benefits of crown placement?

 - How soon does your tooth’s final restoration need to be placed?

-You may also be interested in these additional topics about rebuilding root canalled teeth:
+FYI: You may also be interested in these associated pages about rebuilding root-canalled teeth:

 - Can a tooth’s original crown be reused?
 When?